How to Cook Rice in a Rice Cooker

 - how to use rice cooker

-- cooking rice in a rice cooker so not dry
+- how to measure rice for a rice cooker